koji571/2048-Remake/README.md

 ## List of Features implemented and not working

 ## List of features that were not implemented
-1. Win criteria, where the user achieves 2048 and wins the game.
-2. Ability to undo a move.
+1. Ability to undo a move.
-3. Setting the grid number.
+2. Setting the grid number.
-4. Account creation + High Score tracker.
+3. Account creation + High Score tracker.

 ## List of new Java classes
 1. SceneController